FiFiTiDo/Microservices/1-20210128-GartnerReport/Blog.md

 needed.
 When done incorrectly the application can end up perfoming poorly and not live up to your expectations and can lead to high costs and project delays.

+---
+## Major Points
+* Agile and easily scalable
+* Independent and loosely coupled
+* The microservice architecture is not for everyone
+    * Technical and cultural challenges
+    * Time and money cost
+* Different levels of granularity (Macro, Mini, and Micro)

+---
+## My Opinion
+Usually when you hear about microservices you hear a lot about the successes of them and how flexible they are, and they truely are flexible but there are quite a few drawbacks to using the architecture.
+It's important to keep these in mind when decideding how to structure a project because it seems like it might not be right for every instance.
+Despite this, I believe MSA brings a lot of benefits including the flexibility including the technology each microservice runs on, the ease of deployment, and the ease of developing new features.
+Granularity size is another thing I hadn't hear too much about, there's a lot of talk about microservices but not quite as much about miniservices.
+These granularity sizes are another factor in the flexibility of this architecture allowing teams to decide what is best for the project.
+And at the end of the day, just like any other technology or architecture it is possible to poorly implement a microservice architecture so ensuring that you do your research on it is crucial before implementing it into a project.